doitsujin/dxbc-spirv/ir/ir.md

 | `DclXfb`             | `void`           | `%DclOutput*`    | xfb buffer       | stride    | offset         |                     |                 |
 | `DclParam`           | scalar           |                  |                  |           |                |                     |                 |

-The `count` parameter for `DclSampler`, `DclSrv`, `DclCbv` and `DclUav` instructions is a literal constant declareing the size of the descriptor array, If the size is `0`, the array is unbounded.
+The `count` parameter for `DclSampler`, `DclSrv`, `DclCbv` and `DclUav` instructions is a literal constant declaring the size of the descriptor array, If the size is `0`, the array is unbounded.
 If `1`, the declaration consists of only a single descriptor, and the address operand of any `DescriptorLoad` instruction accessing this descriptor will reference a constant `0`.

-For `DclSrv` and `DclUav`, if the resource is is `ir::ResourceKind::Structured`, the return type is a two-dimensional array of a scalar type, where the inner array represents one structure.
+For `DclSrv` and `DclUav`, if the resource is `ir::ResourceKind::Structured`, the return type is a two-dimensional array of a scalar type, where the inner array represents one structure.

 The `DclUavCounter` references the `DclUav` instruction to declare a UAV counter for.
 Any UAV that is not referenced by such an instruction